Concept Project

 What's happening?

 Users struggle to understand what Services are (vs. Experiences) and when each search control should be used.
-This injects early-stage uncertainty that lingers throughout the flow.

 "Is a cooking class under Experiences or Services?"